 The Digital Millennium Copyright Act is a boon to the owners of video sharing websites.
 Why?
 The law provides site owners with a “safe harbor” from prosecution for copyright infringement so long as the site adheres to certain procedures.
 These procedures include designating a DMCA agent service to receive complaints from copyright holders; steps to take when complaints come in; communications to the parties and other incidentals beyond the scope of this article.
-The key thing to understand is the site cannot be sued so long as you follow these procedures.
+The key thing to understand is the copyright owner cannot file an infringement lawsuit against the site so long as you follow these procedures.

 This concept is paramount because video sharing websites receive copyright claims continuously.
 People upload videos containing material infringing on the copyright of others constantly.
 For example, a person might submit a video and include a song they like as the soundtrack for it.
 If they do not obtain consent to use the music, they are infringing on the copyright.

 I cannot emphasize enough how important it is to comply with the DMCA.
 This law is your get out of jail card as a video sharing website owner.
 Comply with the Act, and you can avoid legal action against you.
-Fail to comply, and you risk being buried under an avalanche of lawsuits.
+Fail to comply, and you risk an avalanche of lawsuits burying your business.

 If you require visitors to sign up to view or post videos, you must include a COPPA statement in the terms.
 COPPA stands for the Child Online Privacy Protection Act.
 Under COPPA, a site owner must obtain the verified parental consent of parents before collecting information from children under 13 joining the site.
 The process is labor intensive and expensive.
-If your site is not directed at young children, you need to include language in the Terms indicating as much.
+If you are not directing the website at young children, you need to include language in the Terms indicating as much.

-A “jurisdiction clause” is also critical.
+A choice of forum or “jurisdiction clause” is a critical section of any Terms agreement.
 What is a jurisdiction clause?
 States and countries have their own set of laws.
 A jurisdiction clause details what laws will be used in a dispute and where a dispute will proceed geographically.
 Let’s look at an example.